-Android 4.2.2 update found to include Wi-Fi and Bluetooth toggles in Quick Settings, other tweaksAlex Wagner - Deputy Managing Editor, News Desk
+Android 4.2.2 update found to include Wi-Fi and Bluetooth toggles in Quick Settings, other tweaksAlex Wagner - Editorial Director of News and Content

 Android 4.2.2 quietly began making its way to Nexus 7, Nexus 10 and GSM Galaxy Nexus models late last night, and while Google still hasn't officially acknowledged the rollout yet, that hasn't stopped Nexus owners from digging in to the new version of Jelly Bean to see what goodies it contains.
 The folks at Android Police and Android Central have dug up several new features, so let's break 'em down in an easy-to-digest bullet point style: